ariel-grc/CybersecurityInfographics/README.md

 **Commonwealth Bank Cybersecurity Job Simulation – Forage | April 2024**

 ## 📌 Overview
-As part of the Commonwealth Bank Introduction to Cybersecurity Job Simulation on Forage, I developed a **cybersecurity awareness infographic** to educate employees on best practices for password safety.
+As part of the Commonwealth Bank Introduction to Cybersecurity Job Simulation on Forage, I developed **cybersecurity awareness infographics** to educate employees on best practices for password safety.
 This initiative supports broader organizational goals related to **fraud prevention, user behavior risk reduction, and compliance with national security standards**.

-The infographic is grounded in guidance from the **Australian Cyber Security Centre (ACSC)** and was designed for non-technical audiences to easily understand and apply strong password hygiene principles.
+The infographics are grounded in guidance from the **Australian Cyber Security Centre (ACSC)** and were designed for non-technical audiences to easily understand and apply strong password hygiene principles.

 ---